italia/daf-docs/installation/local/devVM.rst

 ^^^^^^^^^^
 Use the following link http://ckan:5000 to access the CKAN in the Virtual Machine.

-Use only LDAP user to login.
+Use only the user :code:`ldap` to login.

 METABASE
 ^^^^^^^^
-Use the following link http://metabase:3000 to access the metabase in the Virtual Machine.
+Use the following link http://metabase:3000 to access the metabase in the Virtual Machine, with credentials:

  :USER/MAIL: admin@admin.it
  :PASSWORD: admin01

-or login with LDAP users.
+or login with the user :code:`ldap`.

 SUPERSET
 ^^^^^^^^